• Free Shipping on all orders over $49 • $5.99 Flat Rate Shipping on orders under $49.

 For Non-Reef Aquariums

 With non-reef aquariums we are not aware of the light spectrum of LEDs lights having a downside.
 However, your aquarium and its inhabitants may look better with T5 HO lights because there will be fewer dead spots.
-If you use Giesemann Lamps the light will give you a quality of light that is as attractive as the best LED lights and much more attractive than the mid-priced and cheap LEDs on the market.
+If you use ATI Lamps, the light will give you a quality of light that is as attractive as the best LED lights and much more attractive than the mid-priced and cheap LEDs on the market.

 Choosing the Right Light